rtdip/core/docs/blog/posts/rtdip_energy_forecasting.md

 [ECMWF NC Forecast Extract Point To Weather Data Model](https://www.rtdip.io/sdk/code-reference/pipelines/transformers/spark/ecmwf/nc_extractpoint_to_weather_data_model/)

+The class ECMWFExtractPointToWeatherDataModel allows users to extract the forecast at a singular latitude and longitude point from a .nc file which has been downloaded and stored locally from a request to the ECMWF MARS server.
+The forecast is extracted and transformed to the Weather data model.

 [ECMWF NC Forecast Extract Grid To Weather Data Model](https://www.rtdip.io/sdk/code-reference/pipelines/transformers/spark/ecmwf/nc_extractgrid_to_weather_data_model/)

+The class ECMWFExtractGridToWeatherDataModel allows users to extract the forecast for grid area from a .nc file which has been downloaded and stored locally from a request to the ECMWF MARS server.
+The forecast is extracted and transformed to the Weather data model.

 ## Contribute